misiektoja/instagram_monitor/tests/README.md

 * Keep everything offline.
 If a code path needs network access, stub it with `monkeypatch` rather than skipping the test.

-Online tests that log into Instagram are intentionally excluded, since automated logins risk triggering challenges or account suspension.
+Online tests that log in to Instagram are excluded because automated test logins could trigger security checks or account suspension.